happycube/cxadc-linux3/README.md

-cxadc (CX - Analogue Digital Converter )
+CXADC (CX - Analogue Digital Converter )

-cxadc is an alternative Linux driver for the Conexant CX2388x video capture chips used on many PCI TV cards and cheep PCIE (with 1x bridge chip) capture cards It configures the CX2388x to capture raw 8-bit or 16-bit unsigned samples from the video input ports, allowing these cards to be used as a low-cost 28-54Mhz 10bit ADC for SDR and similar applications.
+cxadc is an alternative Linux driver for the Conexant CX2388x series of video decoder/encoder chips used on many PCI TV tuner and capture cards.

+The new driver configures the CX2388x to capture in its raw output mode in 8-bit or 16-bit unsigned samples from the video input ports, allowing these cards to be used as a low-cost 28-54Mhz 10bit ADC for SDR and similar applications.

+Today the cheep PCIe (with 1x bridge chip) capture card market uses these chips at 25-35USD prices per card from China directly.

 The regular cx88 driver in Linux provides support for capturing composite video, digital video, audio and the other normal features of these chips.

-You shouldn't load both drivers at the same time.
+**Note!** You shouldn't load both drivers at the same time.

-## Where to find current PCIE 1x CX23881 cards and notes
+## Where to find current PCIe 1x CX2388x cards & notes:

 https://www.aliexpress.com/item/1005003461248897.html - White Variation